NEW: Winter Virtual ASB in January 2021

 The Alternative Service Break (ASB) program is a unique learning experience in which students engage in direct service to a community while being immersed in the culture.
-Teams are led by students and accompanied by faculty advisors.
-Throughout the trip, team members participate in a variety of cultural, educational, recreational and reflective activities to enhance their service experience.
-During Fall/Spring Break our student groups volunteer in NC, across the country, and around the world.
-Teams sponsored by Leadership and Civic Engagement and other campus partners focus on water quality and sanitation; affordable housing; youth education and empowerment; medical clinics; GLBT and civil rights; and environmental issues.
-Several other service trips give students an opportunity to minister to others in locations around the globe.
+Teams are led by student team-leaders and accompanied by faculty or staff advisors.
+Each team spends extensive time prior to travel doing team-building, planning for their experience, and studying the scope of their impact in the communities they will engage with.
+Throughout their travels, team members participate in a variety of cultural, educational, recreational, and reflective activities to enhance their service experience.
+During fall/spring break, our student groups serve in North Carolina, across the United States, and around the world.
+Teams sponsored by Leadership and Civic Engagement and other campus partners focus on water quality and sanitation, affordable housing, youth education and empowerment, medical clinics, LGBTQ+ and civil rights, and environmental issues.

-- To help develop and enhance a value for public service, civic engagement and service-learning within the participants.
+- To develop and enhance a value for public service, civic engagement, and service-learning within the participants.

 - To develop diverse service teams committed to exploring and advocating for social justice issues.